Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *By Mark Tygart*

 *Jenkins looked down at the fried remains of what the team called a "rat-goblin," with a combination of pride and anxiety.
 He had never expected the Nazi DNA virus Dr. Piper stole from the RED FACTION's vaults to have this impact---but he was reassured by the effectiveness of the new weapon prototypes even down here in Hamelin's medieval sewers.
 What nasty "favor" was the R&D department going to ask of his team in exchange for their use?
-Then the weird music began growing louder.
+Then the [[Weird]] music began growing louder.
 "Time to pay the piper," Jenkins whispered to Laura.
 She smiled, showing her fangs, as the rest of the team checked their [[gear]] was ready.
 If one of NATO's covert COPPER GREEN containment teams showed up, Jenkins could only imagine the special hell mission the BLUE FACTION Director would send the team to as a punishment for "being indiscreet" \...*

 # Initial Briefing